wilsonliaows/docs/connectors/sap.md

 https://support.sap.com/en/product/connectors/jco.html

 Once the libraries are downloaded, place them in the `lib_ext/` directory of the OPA.
+If the `lib_ext` directory is not already created, create it under the root directory of the OPA.

 #### Step 8: Create SAP profile in OPA
 Follow [these instructions](https://docs.workato.com/on-prem/profile.html#sap-connection-profile) to create a SAP profile in OPA.